Daffodil Cake Recipe – A Light, Oil-Free Angel Food & Sponge Swirl (Small-Batch)

 Daffodil Cake Recipe and Method

 Hi!
-I’m Cassandre. and today on Caramel Loafing, I’m sharing a bright, spring-inspired cake that’s completely oil-free: the Daffodil Cake.
+I’m Cassandre, and today on Caramel Loafing, I’m sharing a bright, spring-inspired cake that’s completely oil-free: the Daffodil Cake.
+This is a small-batch recipe made in a 6-inch tube pan, perfect for a light, elegant dessert.

 But this cake isn’t just practical — it’s beautiful too.
 The pure ivory white and soft sunny yellow swirl together like a blooming daffodil, which is exactly how it got its name.